maddisondesigns/Quark/readme.txt

 Widgets are a great way of adding extra content to your site and Quark has a whole assortment of them.

-Main Sidebar: Appears in the sidebar on posts and pages except the optional Homepage template, which has its own widgets Blog Sidebar: Appears in the sidebar on the blog only Single Post Sidebar: Appears in the sidebar on single posts only Page Sidebar: Appears in the sidebar on pages only
+Main Sidebar: Appears in the sidebar on posts and pages except the optional Homepage template, which has its own widgets Blog Sidebar: Appears in the sidebar on the blog and archive pages only Single Post Sidebar: Appears in the sidebar on single posts only Page Sidebar: Appears in the sidebar on pages only